 It may seem daunting to walk and/or jog for 20-30 minutes, but your muscles are happy because your heart is circulating fresh oxygen to them while they work.
 Consistently building upon your aerobic fitness increases the threshold of what your body can tolerate.
 No matter who you are, or what your personal workout preference is, everyone needs a solid foundation.
 If your heart is not conditioned to efficiently circulate oxygen, your anaerobic exercises will feel much more difficult.

 A lot of workouts will incorporate moderately intense exercises into interval circuits.
 Tabata rounds and high-intensity interval training (HIIT) are popular workouts that challenge both the aerobic and anaerobic systems.
 Interval training is a great to increase your fitness threshold while keeping your workout considerably shorter.
 Another win!

 Full body circuit training can also be done with lightweights or body weight.
 Try preforming a circuit of multiple exercises.
 It might look like this: 20 seconds of squats, 10 seconds rest, then straight into pushups for 20 seconds.
 Rest again.
 You can incorporate 4-6 exercises and add weight if able.
 This is a great way to work up a sweat and get cardio benefits!

 You might be asking which cardio format is best for weight loss?
 The answer is both: moderate steady state cardio and more intense training like Tabata or HIIT.
 You can’t train your abs in one format and expect them to change.
 Same goes for your heart — training it in a few different ways is best!

-Try these options to mix up your usual cardio routine.
+Try “>Cardio 15 in the Moms Into Fitness Studio for ideas to mix up your usual cardio routine.

 No matter what your cup of tea is, running or interval training, physical activity is beneficial to your health in so many ways.
 Our body is our most permanent home.